-Entities wholly owned by Mr. Dell and/or Mr. Dell's spouse purchase services or products from the company on standard commercial terms available to comparable unrelated customers.
+Entities wholly owned by Mr. Dell's spouse purchase services or products from the company on standard commercial terms available to comparable unrelated customers.
 These entities paid the company approximately \$1,350,000 for services and products in Fiscal 2013.